10aditya/movies-java-application/README.md

 This project is using TMDb API (https://www.themoviedb.org/documentation/api).

 I have used JSON library to extract data received from data base and DJNative Swing library to embed YouTube trailer.

+P.S.
+The application will run on IntellIj IDEA and will require a TMDb API key.
+After you get API key from TMDb site, goto src->Constants.java and set value of API_KEY to your API key.